jeroenmaagdenberg/FLStudio_Tutorials_Youtube/README.md

-# Becoming the new Martin Garrix; Where do you start?
+# Becoming the new Martin Garrix
+## Where do you start?

 What started as a creative and musical video game kickstarted multiple musical revolutions.
 FruityLoops’ attractive, simple and colourful interface opened the product up for a larger audience.
 Its power was that it